Increasing access to all reproductive

-All Access EKY is an initiative coordinated by the Kentucky Health Justice Network, Appalshop, and Power to Decide that works with ten Southeastern Kentucky counties to build support for programs and services to ensure young people have access to the full range of contraceptive methods.
+All Access EKY is an initiative coordinated by Appalshop, the Kentucky Health Justice Network, and Power to Decide that works within ten Southeastern Kentucky counties to build support for policies, programs and services that ensure young people have access to the full range of contraceptive methods.

-Together, we believe that we can impact outcomes surrounding unwanted teen pregnancy in Southeastern Kentucky through a multistep process of engagement.
+Together, partners believe that we can impact rates of unintended pregnancies in Southeastern Kentucky through a multistep process of engagement.
 Our process includes:

-- Creating an active and engaged steering committee of healthcare workers, policy advocates and leaders from our 10 county service area who will help to guide the project, engage directly with youth producers and assist in the dissemination of project materials
+Creating an active and engaged steering committee of healthcare workers, policy advocates and leaders from our ten county service area who will help to guide the project, engage directly with youth producers and assist in the dissemination of project materials.

-- Training and employing youth interns to produce multi-media pieces surrounding access to reproductive healthcare in their home communities
+Training and employing youth interns to produce multi-media focusing on issues related to awareness, acceptance and access to reproductive healthcare in their home communities.

-- Partnering with media outlets to amplify local stories to a national audience
+Partnering with media outlets to amplify local stories to a regional and national audience.

 Our Education & storytelling model